grimme-lab/xtb_docs/source/crestcmd.rst

     * - ``--T <INT>``
       - Specify the number of CPU threads ``<INT>`` that shall be used. ``CREST`` automatically adjusts the number of processes according to this variable in each step, in order to achieve optimal parallelization of the calculations.
     * - ``--dry``
-      - Perfrom a "dry" run, i.e., nothing is actually done but instead an overview of the settings that would be applied in the calculation is given.
+      - Perform a "dry" run, i.e., nothing is actually done but instead an overview of the settings that would be applied in the calculation is given.

 Runtypes
 ========

-Several different applications are availabile within the ``CREST`` program.
+Several different applications are available within the ``CREST`` program.
-The most important usage are the two different conformational search algorithms MF-MD-GC and iMTD-GC, but there are also some smaller utility tools that can be used, such as an CRE sorting function (CREGEN), or a standalone z-martix sorting function (ZSORT).
+The most important usage are the two different conformational search algorithms MF-MD-GC and iMTD-GC, but there are also some smaller utility tools that can be used, such as an CRE sorting function (CREGEN), or a standalone z-matrix sorting function (ZSORT).
 The different runtypes are:

 .. list-table::